michaelchan77/cse15l-lab-reports/lab-report-5-week-10.md

 Provided implementation's output:
 ![Image](W10_3.png)

-The provided implementation returned the expected empty list but my implementation produced the wrong output.
+The provided implementation returned the expected empty list, but my implementation produced the wrong output.
 The contents in the parentheses should not produce a link because of the newline in the middle of the text.
 To fix the bug, an if-statement should be inserted before line 25 to the code below that checks whether markdown contains a `\n` before adding it to `toReturn`.
 ![Image](W10_4.png)
 <br>